Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 It was built in the 1600s, and during its long life, it operated as a tavern, then a real-life dungeon, and even as a rooming house.

-Today, this house is completely abandoned, and it’s under the city’s protection.
+Today, this house is completely abandoned and it’s under the city’s protection.

 You can find the White Bear Tavern just off the main strip of Zemun at 10 Vasilija Vasilijevića Street.

-7. Paddle Board in Zemunski Park
+Paddle Board in Zemunski Park

-View of river in Zemunski Park Serbia
+View of river in Zemunski Park

+Next to the big city square (Veliki trg) is Zemunski Park.
 This is the biggest Zemun park and the main one.
 The park is located on the old border where Zemun quarantine once stood.

 Here, you can visit two churches, one elementary and one high school.

-Park is rich with statues, and overall, this is a great place to relax and find silence from the city’s rush.
+The park is rich with statues, and overall, this is a great place to relax and find silence from the city’s rush.

 Moreover, from here, you can paddle around the War Island (Ratno ostrvo) and explore a real untouched river island in Belgrade.

-Where to Stay in Zemun
+Where to Stay

 View of tower near the lake